MiCode/kernel_build/kleaf/docs/kleaf.md

 ## Availability

-Current plans are to make *Kleaf* available for Android 13 and later kernels.
-As of now (Jul 2021), these are `android13-5.10` and `android-mainline`.
-During development, `android-mainline` will usually work, while `android13-5.10` might occasionally be broken or missing latest backports.
+*Kleaf* is available for Android 13 and later kernels.

 ## FAQ